yespatel83/CS510_Project/README.md

 4) A truncated version of the results: BCAC_Overall_Status_Results_top_hits.txt

 ## How to run the code
-This code is NOT executable because the data sets are restricted.
-Please read the .html files for the code and the ouputs.
+This code is NOT executable due to data IRB restrictions.
+The R-Markdown .html files include the code, data views, and outputs.
+Please use the .html file for review purposes.
 The .html files are in the Markdown Files folder.